AlexanderKohr/pok-dex-app/README.md

 ### Pokedex-App

-This a web app I wrote in Full Stack Development Course with CareerFoundry.
+This is a web app I wrote in Full Stack Development Course at CareerFoundry.

-### Built with
+### Built with:

 - HTML
 - CSS